The infusion process

 • Apply a broad-spectrum sunscreen to the scalp, or cover the scalp with a sun-protective hat or scarf when outside

 Nausea is when you feel sick to your stomach.
-This can lead vomiting—when you throw up.
+This can lead to vomiting—when you throw up.

 Some tips you can try: